Project Management Office (PMO)

 Step 5: Complete Requirements of PTF

 Once the budget is approved and the key components of the proposal are completed, the PMO will trigger the PTF process.
 It is important to note that PTFs MUST be completed no less than 10 days in advance of the funder’s due date.
+Failure to submit a PTF 10 days in advance, may prevent the application from being submitted.

 Step 6: Complete Application and Submit